Kong/docs.konghq.com/app/konnect/api-products/service-documentation.md

 The integrated markdown editor allows you to edit your documentation directly within {{site.konnect_saas}}.
 It supports:

 * Code syntax highlighting for Bash, JSON, Go, and JavaScript
-* Support for rendering UML diagrams and flowcharts via Mermaid and PlantUML
+* Rendering UML diagrams and flowcharts via Mermaid and PlantUML
-* Support for emojis
+* Emojis

-In addition to the typical Markdown support for code syntax highlighting, Mermaid and PlantUML diagrams are supported by using a language-specific identifier immediately following the triple backtick (```) notation that initiates the code block, for example:
+You can insert Mermaid and PlantUML diagrams by using a language-specific identifier immediately following the triple backtick (```) notation that initiates the code block:

 * ```mermaid
 * ```plantuml

-These identifiers instruct the renderer on how to process and display the information.

 ## API specifications